Teresa N. Washington: Books

 Washington's first book Our Mothers, Our Powers, Our Texts: Manifestations of Àjẹ́ in Africana Literature was published in 2005.
 This book analyzes the power of Àjẹ́ and the Òrìṣà and historical figures who have and wield the power.
 The book also examines Àjẹ́'s global dispersal, through Africans who travelled throughout the world of their own volition and those who were exiled from Africa by force and enslaved, and Àjẹ́'s impact in ancient oral literature and contemporary African and African American literature.
 Washington's book includes the Ìtàn-Oríkì Ìyàmi Òṣòròngà which is a praise song and historical delineation of Àjẹ́ in Yorùbá language.
 Washington published a revised expanded edition of Our Mothers, Our Powers, Our Texts in 2015, the book's 10-year anniversary.

-In 2014 Washington published The Architects of Existence: Àjẹ́ in Yoruba Cosmology, Ontology, and Orature which focuses on Àjẹ́'s impact on and within the Yorùbá world.
+In 2014, Dr. Washington published The Architects of Existence: Àjẹ́ in Yoruba Cosmology, Ontology, and Orature which focuses on Àjẹ́'s impact on and within the Yorùbá world.
 This book includes analyses of Àjẹ́'s roles in cosmic creation and in Yorùbá divination verses, known as ẹsẹ Ifá; elaborations on the role of Àjẹ́ in Yorùbá politics and political institutions, including Ògbóni Ìbílẹ̀; and exploration of the impact of Àjẹ́ in the lives and art of notable Yorùbá men including Wole Soyinka, Toyin Falola, Fela Anikulapo Kuti, and Olatubosun Oladapo.
 The Architects of Existence was included in California Institute of Integral Studies list of "100 of the Best New Women's Spirituality Books."

 Washington is the author of Manifestations of Masculine Magnificence: Divinity in Africana Life, Lyrics, and Literature in 2014.
 This book traces the divinity of Africana men (and women) in various sources, including biblical scripture, Qur'anic surah and hadith, and the philosophies of Father Divine, Sun Ra, Mutabaruka, the Nation of Islam, and the Five Percent Nation.
 In addition to analyzing lyrics of Bob Marley and Peter Tosh, Killarmy, Sunz of Man, Lord Jamar, Gravediggaz, and Fela Anikulapo Kuti, Washington also explores African male divinity in Toni Morrison's Song of Solomon, August Wilson's Joe Turner's Come and Gone, Ngugi wa Thiongo's Wizard of the Crow, and Ishmael Reed's Mumbo Jumbo.

-Washington is the editor of The African World in Dialogue: An Appeal to Action!
+Dr. Washington is the editor of The African World in Dialogue: An Appeal to Action!
 The book includes the "Citizens' Defense Proposal" that Washington wrote with attorney Muhammad Ibn Bashir.
 The proposal describes "extrajudicial killings" by police officers of citizens as "a violation of the public trust and a violation of citizens' fundamental human rights."
 The proposal states that, given their responsibilities, officers of the law should be held to the highest standards and be subjected to the same, if not stricter, penalties as laypersons who kill unarmed citizens.